bywatersolutions/koha-plugin-batch-search/README.md

 1. - From the plugins page click 'Run report' for the Batch Search Report
 2. - Enter a list of terms to check.
 3. - Choose to display results as HTML or download in a CSV
+4. - Choose whether or not to search all isbn variation
-4. - Run the report and view your results
+5. - Run the report and view your results

+Results will be returned with unfound terms hidden by default unless no terms returned results.
+You can toggle the view of found/unfound terms using buttons at the top.